SichangHe/internet_route_verification/ARTIFACTS.md

 - [ ] 4 RPSL USE IN THE WILD:

-    > Table 1
+    > Table 1: IRRs used, grouped and ordered by priority.

     The order is the IRR-Order.
-    The total counts are in `./route_verification/parse_out.txt`.
+The total counts are in Parse-Log.
     The sizes are obtained by running the script at `./data/irrs/priority/` and `./data/irrs/backup/`: